Fotic/Crowdfunding-Prediction/README.md

-# NBA Players Salaries Prediction in Python 🐍
+# Crowdfunding Prediction in Python 🐍
 ### by using Linear Regression Model
 ## ❓ About